-Planning your trip to Tokyo Disney Resort and its two parks, Tokyo Disneyland & Tokyo DisneySea, is an overwhelming experience.
-Not only are you planning a trip overseas, but travelling to the wonderful country of Japan.
-That’s where we come in with our updated free Tokyo Disneyland trip planning guide.
+Planning your trip to Tokyo Disney Resort and its two parks, Tokyo Disneyland & Tokyo DisneySea, is overwhelming.
+Not only are you planning a trip overseas, but you are also travelling to the beautiful country of Japan.

 Table of Contents

 - What to know about Tokyo Disney Resort

 - Disney & Official Hotels